muraliThokala/sdk-nrf/samples/wifi/ble_coex/README.rst

 	``coex_config_pta`` is the command to configure the Packet Traffic Arbiter (PTA).
 	Usage: coex_config_pta <wifi_band> <is_sep_antennas> <is_sr_ble>
-			 wifi_band: 0 for 2.4GHz and 1 for 5GHz.
+			 wifi_band: 0 for 2.4GHz, and 1 for 5GHz.
-			 is_sep_antennas: 0 for shared antenna mode and 1 for separate antennas mode.
+			 is_sep_antennas: 0 for shared antenna mode, and 1 for separate antennas mode.
-			 is_sr_ble: 0 for Thread coexistence and 1 for Bluetooth LE coexistence.
+			 is_sr_ble: 0 for Thread coexistence, and 1 for Bluetooth LE coexistence.
 	Example: coex_config_pta 0 1 1

 *Bluetooth LE throughput configuration:

 	``bt_cfg_tput`` is the command to configure the Bluetooth throughput configuration.
 	Usage: bt_cfg_tput <bt_role>
-			bt_role: 0 for peripheral and 1 for central.
+			bt_role: 0 for peripheral, and 1 for central.
 	Example: bt_cfg_tput 1

 *Wi-Fi connection